 Authorities said the 36-year-old man torched his Graham-area house with his sons and him inside, killing all three.

 Why Powell chose to end his life and take his boys with him remained a mystery late Sunday.
 He sent out some emails before the act, authorities said, but the contents of most of them were not publicly revealed.

-His lawyer, Jeffrey Bassett, told The Associated Press he received an email from his client just that afternoon that said, “I’m sorry, goodbye.”
+His lawyer, Jeffrey Bassett, told The Associated Press he received an email from his client just after noon that said, “I’m sorry.
+Good-bye.”